What is a Cashless System?

 If we pay for a set number of school meals, can it be spent in one day?

-The amount allocated for the free school meal will be entered into the system by the software daily and will be accessible from Breakfast club through to lunch break.
+The amount allocated for the free school meal will be entered into the system by the software daily and will be accessible from breakfast club through to lunch break.

-The system will then allow on a daily basis the required cash amount for each individual pupil to be allotted to their current cash balance.
+The system will then allow on a daily basis the required cash amount for each individual student to be allotted to their current cash balance.
 However, any under spend or missed dinner will be identified by the system and will not be added to the next day’s balance.

-Some pupils may find it difficult to control their accounts for the first couple of weeks, but because of a daily spend limit, most learn this important life skill very quickly and will enjoy being in control of their account.
+Some students may find it difficult to control their accounts for the first couple of weeks, but because of a daily spend limit, most learn this important life skill very quickly and will enjoy being in control of their account.

 Will we be able to have any information on how the system is being used?

-Individual payments made direct to the school by cheque or cash and manually entered into the system.
+- Individual payments made direct to the school by cheque or cash and manually entered into the system.

-A total overview to show the date, time and location with cost of each purchase value of all manual cheque or cash payments, value of all cash deposited in the revaluation station and current cash balance
+- A total overview to show the date, time and location with cost of each purchase value of all manual cheque or cash payments, value of all cash deposited in the revaluation station and current cash balance

-Convenient way of paying for school meals.
-No more looking for change every morning.
+- Convenient way of paying for school meals.
+No more looking for change every morning

-Discourages the misuse of school dinner money through spending in shops outside of the school grounds.
+- Discourages the misuse of school dinner money through spending in shops outside of the school grounds.

-Alleviates many of the associated problems with the use of cash in schools. i.e.: Loss, theft and bullying.
+- Alleviates many of the associated problems with the use of cash in schools. i.e.: Loss, theft and bullying.

-Specific food allergy ingredients can be barred automatically.
+- Specific food allergy ingredients can be barred automatically.

-Healthy eating is encouraged.
+- Healthy eating is encouraged.

-Queuing times are reduced through increased speed of service.
+- Queueing times are reduced through increased speed of service.

-Automatic free meal allocation with the pupil remaining anonymous.
+- Automatic free meal allocation with the pupil remaining anonymous.